junming8/airline_automation_ai_report/README.md

 -  scrape.py: Gathers reviews and relevant information like airline and rating from airlinequality.com.
 The script will prompt for the number of airlines and pages to scrape.
 -  report.py: Generates a PDF report with visualizations using Matplotlib and ReportLab.
 -  topic_modelling.py: Handles data cleaning and preparation.
 It conducts Latent Semantic Analysis (LSA) and Latent Semantic Indexing (LSI), along with fine-tuning to identify the best model based on the Coherence Score for each NPS category.
 Number of topics can be adjust for tuning, there is no promot for this.
 -  report_topics.py: Takes the output of the best model for each NPS score and generates a PDF with the relevant data using fpdf.
+This aims to provide some insights to common topics in each one of the NPS score and identify trends.
 -  send_email.py: Sends an email with the generated PDFs attached.
 -  main.py: Streamlines the running process.
 You can edit email-related information here.